Fulde-Ferrell superfluids in an asymmetric three-component Fermi Gas: FF pair for strong SOC

 \section{FF pair for strong SOC}

+Reference~\cite{zhou2014three} studied the same weak SOC case and reported results similar to ours.
+In the following, we investigate the strong SOC case, which goes beyond the study in Ref.~\cite{zhou2014three}, and identify the existence of a new type of FF pair.
 The strong SOC gives rise to a double-well structure in the lower spin-orbit-coupled band, as shown in Fig.~\ref{Stronge}(a1).
 We find that the choice of $\mu_{12}$ has a significant effect on FF pairs.